 In the 40 years that I have been teaching all styles of guitar to every type of student, there have been a few questions that come up over and over which seem to be the cause of great concern and anxiety.

-The Best Acoustic Guitar In San Diego
+The Best Classical Guitar In San Diego

-High on the list is “Am I too old to learn guitar in San Diego ?I have been anxiously asked this question by a 28 year old student, a 38 year old, a 46 year old, and let’s see…off the top of my head, I can remember students at age 52, 65, 77, and finally, good old Frank who was 84!
+High on the list is “Am I too old to learn guitar in Carlsbad ?I have been anxiously asked this question by a 28 year old student, a 38 year old, a 46 year old, and let’s see…off the top of my head, I can remember students at age 52, 65, 77, and finally, good old Frank who was 84!
 I have had plenty of experience with this question, and more importantly, with the answer

 .I am going to tell you the answer right up front to set your mind at ease, just in case you are one of those guitar students desperately attempting to remain hopeful about your chances of success.
 Yes, anyone can learn to play the guitar at any age, period and any place in San Diego